20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 The Marina de Albufeira with its bars, restaurants with outside seatings, seven-storey colourful buildings, and some people walking

-19 – Discover the nearby towns and beaches
+19 – Best Day trips from Albufeira to discover the nearby towns and beaches

-And this is the reason that when you’re in the city, you should take advantage of its central location to discover the nearby towns and beaches.
+And this is the reason that when you’re in Albufeira, you should take advantage of its central location to discover lovely towns and beaches.

-If you like history, you should visit Loulé, Faro or Silves.
-If you prefer unique beaches don’t miss Lagoa and Portimão, two of the most breathtaking beaches in the Algarve are in these municipalities.
+If you like history, take a day trip from Albufeira to Loulé, Faro or Silves.
+If you prefer unique beaches, don’t miss Lagoa and Portimão, two of the most breathtaking beaches in the Algarve are in these municipalities.

 20 – Conquer the Ruins of the Castle of Paderne

-If you’re looking for unusual things to do near Albufeira, put the Castelo de Paderne, one of the few remaining castles in the Algarve, on your list.
+If you’re looking for unusual things to do in Albufeira, put the Castelo de Paderne, one of the few remaining castles in the Algarve, on your list.

-This ancient fortification constructed in the late 12th century by the Moors is located on a hilltop of a valley dotted with Mediterranean vegetation.
+This ancient fortification, constructed in the late 12th century by the Moors, is located on a hilltop in a valley dotted with Mediterranean vegetation.

 After several battles between Muslims and Christians, the castle was conquered by the Portuguese in 1248 and abandoned in 1858.